When you have a pet as cute as a hamster, it’s only natural you want to spoil it a bit.

 To mimic that behavior in their cage, you should have some wooden tunnels they can explore.

-Besides the mimicking, wooden tunnels also serve as great way to explore the cage.
+Besides the mimicking, wooden tunnels also serve as a great way to explore the cage.

 And finally, hamsters love to hide in enclosed areas.
-We have had great experiences with these wooden tunnels (click to see the price on Amazon).
+I have had great experiences with these wooden tunnels.

-If you want some variety or something that the kids will love, we also really like this little train design (click to see the price on Amazon).
+If you want some variety or something that the kids will love, we also really like this little train design.

 One or two of these in the cage will give your hamster a lot of ground to play on.

-If you don’t have one already you should go out and get a hamster wheel right now.
+If you don’t have one already, you should get hamster wheels right now.

 And even if you already have one, we just want you to read the next paragraph to ensure, your hamster has a wheel that is not unsafe for it to use.